-Work, among all its abstracts, is actually intimacy, the place where the self meets the world.
+Work, among all its abstracts, is actually intimacy,

 — David Whyte